Dialectical Behavior Therapy

 As we mentioned, DBT was originally developed as a treatment method for adults struggling with borderline personality disorder who experienced suicidal thoughts and actions.

-While Dr. Marsha Linehan was credited with discovering DBT in the late 1980s, it wasn’t until the late 1990s that mental health professionals started utilizing the technique for other mental health conditions, including mental health struggles in teenagers and adolescents.
+While Dr. Marsha Linehan is credited with discovering DBT in the late 1980s, it wasn’t until the late 1990s that mental health professionals started utilizing the technique for other mental health conditions, including mental health struggles in teenagers and adolescents.

 Mental health and treatment professionals quickly realized that with the unique challenges and issues that teens face, they needed to adapt the ways in which they applied DBT so that it could help address those unique struggles.
+This adolescent-specific adaptation is formally known as DBT-A (Dialectical Behavior Therapy for Adolescents).
+A pilot study provided early evidence supporting the feasibility and effectiveness of DBT-A for adolescents with significant emotional and behavioral challenges.

 Unlike DBT for adults, DBT for teens and adolescents puts a greater emphasis on family involvement when it comes to addressing teenage-specific issues such as peer pressure, identity formation, and academic stress.

-Treatment is structured around several key components such as:
+Treatment is structured around several key components, such as:

-• Individual Therapy – One-on-one sessions with a therapist or mental health professional are conducted in order to address personal issues, set goals, and apply DBT skills to specific situations.
+• Individual Therapy: One-on-one sessions with a therapist or mental health professional are conducted in order to address personal issues, set goals, and apply DBT skills to specific situations.

-• Group Skills Training – A teen undergoing DBT will also participate in group sessions focused on learning and applying DBT skills in a supportive environment with others who are going through similar struggles.
+• Group Skills Training: A teen undergoing DBT will also participate in group sessions focused on learning and applying DBT skills in a supportive environment with others who are going through similar struggles.

 What Does DBT for Teens Help With?

 DBT for teens can help address a wide range of both emotional and behavioral issues that are unique to teens and adolescents.
+It helps address high-risk behaviors by promoting problem-solving skills and emotion regulation skills.
+DBT can be used to treat:

 What are the Four DBT Skills for Teens?